Asclepias sullivantii Engelm. ex Gray

 Basis for Listing

-The original range of Asclepias sullivantii coincided with that of the tallgrass prairie, its primary habitat.
+The original range of Asclepias sullivantii (Sullivant's milkweek) coincided with that of the tallgrass prairie, its primary habitat.
 This range now serves as the major corn-producing region of the country, and very little of the original prairie remains.
 Because of this habitat loss, the status of this species appears to be deteriorating.
 This is especially true along the northern periphery of its range in Minnesota, Wisconsin, Michigan, and Ontario.
 Elsewhere A. sullivantii is faring better, but throughout much of its range its future is still linked to the fate of the native prairies.
 In Minnesota, for example, conversion of prairie to agricultural production has been nearly complete.
-Of the original 7.2 million hectares (18 million acres) of prairie in Minnesota, less than 1% remains intact.
+Of the original 7.2 million hectares (18 million acres) of prairie in Minnesota, less than 2% remains intact (Minnesota's Remaining Native Prairie).
 Most of the surviving A. sullivantii plants in Minnesota are confined to prairie remnants that occur on railroad rights-of-way.
 Railroad companies have abandoned less profitable lines in an effort to reduce losses.
 These abandoned rights-of-way are frequently sold to adjacent landowners who incorporate them into farms for crop production.
 This could eventually lead to the demise of most of the remaining populations of A. sullivantii.

 Asclepias sullivantii can be easily identified in the field by a few simple characters.
 Flowers are purplish in color and leaves are hairless, smooth, thick, and leathery.
 The entire plant, including the pod, is very smooth.
 Asclepias syriaca, the common milkweed, is similar but it has more flowers, which are about half the size, and thinner leaves with short, downy hairs.
 The rare A. purpurascens (purple milkweed) is also similar, but it has even smaller flowers than A. syriaca and short, downy hairs on the lower leaf surface.
 It is very common to see non-flowering specimens of Apocynum cannabinum (American hemp) misidentified as A. sullivantii.
 For this reason, only records of flowering specimens can be accepted as authentic, and only herbarium specimens serve as adequate documentation.